Lifestyle

 The best Kentucky cities have plenty of arts and culture, combined with shopping and dining options and accessibility to healthcare.

-Other than financial savings, is Kentucky a good place to retire?
-For those who love to experience the best of all four seasons, the Southern state can be a great option.
-Here are some of the best cities in the state for retirement.
+For those who love to experience the best of all four seasons, this Southern state can be a great option for retirement.
+Whether you’re looking for small-town charm or big-city living, Kentucky might hold your retirement paradise.

 Louisville